menu

 Powerful striking isn't a genetic gift or a result of brute strength alone.
 It's a trainable skill based on applied physics and biomechanics.

-By understanding your body as a kinetic chain and learning to channel force from the ground up—using specialized tools like traditional weapons, reactive bean bags, and dynamic interception drills—you stop pushing with your arm and start launching with your entire body.
+By understanding your body as a kinetic chain and learning to channel force from the ground up—using specialized tools like traditional weapons, reactive bean bags, and dynamic drills—you stop pushing with your arm and start launching with your entire body.

 Now, go train that chain.